18. June 2019

 For example, I spoke with a colleague from North Rhine-Westphalia who successfully implemented a project to see if it could also be implemented in Brandenburg.
 These meetings are important and we get out of our own bubble.

 What challenge do you see next?
-What about the fields in 30 years' time?
-Robots?
+What about the fields in 30 years’ time?
+Climate Protection?
 Drones?
 No more plants, only indoor farming?

 Buntz: In agriculture in general?
 Or at my front yard?

 Let’s start on your farm.